 Mary Taylor grew up in Oombulgurri (formerly Forrest River Mission), with her parents and grandparents, King David and Ethel.
 She was one of the Traditional Owners for the Balanggarra Native Title area extending from Kalumburu to the western border of the Cambridge Gulf in the east.
 When her husband passed away in 2005 she moved to Kalumburu to be with two of her children.
 Since 2010 she has been prominent at the Kira Kiro Artists stall at the Darwin Aboriginal Art Fair, selected for the 27th NATSIAA at the Museum and Gallery of Northern Territory and Revealed Exhibition of Emerging Indigenous Artists from WA (2012 TAFE Central Gallery, Perth) and a finalist in the Port Hedland Art Award.
-Collection: Artbank Australia.
+Public collections: Art Gallery of WA, Perth, Artbank Australia.

 Biographies courtesy of Kira Kiro Artists & Waringarri Aboriginal Arts

 The cross-cultural history of Kalumburu, a small settlement of under 500 people, is epic.
 First Nations peoples negotiated international relations with “Malay” trepang fishers for several hundred years until they were banned in 1907.
 In contrast, colonial history in the Kimberley is notoriously marked by dispossession, dispersal and exceptional brutality (pastoralists and mining, 1881 to 1918) and barbarity (gun justice and massacres; slavery or rations feudalism; wide-spread use of neck chains unchecked by the state).
 Traditional owners fought back valiantly but were overwhelmed by numbers and disease.